 Salt and freshly ground black pepper

 1. Start by dry-roasting the coriander, cumin, mustard, fenugreek seeds and chilli flakes in a frying pan over a medium-high heat for 1-2 minutes – until they become fragrant.
 Place the spices in a pestle and mortar and grind to a fine powder.
 Mix in the ground turmeric.

 2. Place the coconut oil/butter in a large non-stick frying pan over a low heat.
 Add the onion, garlic and ginger and stir and cook for 5 minutes.
 Add the spice mix and continue to stir and cook for a further 30 seconds before adding the tomatoes to the pan.
 Continue to cook for a further 10 minutes, stirring every now and then.

 3. Add the chicken pieces, increase the heat and keep turning the chicken pieces over until they start to colour.
 Add the miso paste and water and season with some salt and freshly ground black pepper.
 Stir and bring to a simmer.
 Allow the curry to simmer over a medium-high heat for about 20 minutes.
 Taste and check the seasoning to see if you need any more salt and/or pepper.

 This chicken curry with miso is great dish to make beforehand as the flavours will intensify when left to stand.
-Serve the curry with rice (preferably brown rice) or quinoa and steamed green vegetable – such as tenderstem broccoli (broccolini) sugar-snaps, green beans.
+Serve the curry with either cauliflower rice, brown rice or quinoa and steamed green vegetable – such as tenderstem broccoli (broccolini) sugar-snaps, green beans.